sstirlin/MSBX5420Spring2019/0401sparkweblogs/README.md

 this weeks homework to live:
 ```
 cd ~/work
-mkdir work4
+mkdir week4
-cd work4
+cd week4
 ```

-Now download two files containing weblog data that we will analyze.
+Now we will download two files containing weblog data that we will analyze.
 You *could* download these from your browser, but we're command-line junkies now.

 There are two ways to download files